 It was cool but sunny, and I wore my fleece, gloves, and wind shirt again in the morning until it warmed up.

 I called Lee after hiking ten miles when I could get cell phone reception and we agreed to meet in two hours at the highway.
 He picked me up and drove me to Harper Ferry, taking the long way so I could relish in the beauty of the valleys below the park.
 The area around Front Royal and Harpers Ferry is really pretty in spring.

 I checked into the Econolodge in Harpers Ferry to get cleaned up and got the discounted hiker’s rate, which includes a free waffle breakfast.
 The next morning I took the train to Union Station in Washington DC, before catching an Amtrak Express to Boston.
 I’d had a great section hike, but I was glad to be home again too.

 Most Popular Searches

-- hiking the appalachian trail in shenandoah national park
+- appalachian trail shenandoah national park

 - Appalachian Trail Through Shenandoah Park